Michigan Health insurance exchanges open

 - Medicare investment tax imposes a new 3.8 percent tax on investment income for higher-income taxpayers.

 - Flexible Spending Accounts (FSA) has a limit of a maximum of $2,500 annual contribution.

 - Employers will have to report the cost of employee health benefits on W-2s for the tax year 2012.
-Until the IRS issues additional regulations, employers that file less than 250 Form W-2s may voluntarily report this information, but they will not require it until they issue until further regulations.
+Until the IRS issues additional regulations, employers that file less than 250 Form W-2s may voluntarily report this information, but they will not require it until they issue until further rules.

 - The threshold at which medical expenses, as a percentage of income, are deductible increases to 10 percent, from 7.5 percent.

-- As of 2017 Form, 1095 (the proof of insurance coverage) deadline for filing has moved up to Jan.
-31 to ensure your employees get this form just like their W-2.
-Other healthcare forms have moved up the calendar, with Forms 1094B and 1095A, B, and C due by Feb.
-28 via mail or March 31 electronically.
+As of 2017 Form, 1095 (the proof of insurance coverage) deadline for filing has moved up to January 31 to ensure your employees get this form just like their W-2.
+Forms 1094B and 1095A, B, and C are due by February 28 via mail or March 31 electronically.